CSteen57/SteenCorp-AD-Lab/Phases/Phase 3/README.md

 ipconfig /all
 ```

-During testing, the DHCP console also displayed a `BAD_ADDRESS` entry for `192.168.10.101`.
-This confirmed that Windows DHCP conflict detection had quarantined that address.
-The entry alone did not identify the conflicting device, so I treated it as supporting evidence rather than the complete root cause.
+During testing, the DHCP console also marked `192.168.10.101` as `BAD_ADDRESS`, temporarily removing it from the available pool after an address conflict was detected.
+This confirmed that Windows DHCP had identified a conflict, but the entry alone did not identify the conflicting device or explain why the workstation had received a `192.168.217.x` lease.
+I therefore treated it as supporting evidence rather than the complete root cause.

 ![DHCP BAD_ADDRESS conflict detection](../../Evidence/Networking/DHCP_Server_Bad_Address_Quarantine.png)

-### Initial Correction
+### Interim Correction: Isolated LAN Segment

 I first moved the domain controller and workstation onto an isolated VMware LAN Segment.
 This removed VMware DHCP from the client path and allowed DC01 to become the only DHCP and DNS source on the internal network.